 Find out if she masturbates and is willing to show you what she likes and her technique.
 This is a great way to learn how to stimulate her clitoris correctly.

 There is a small chance she has clitoral adhesions or that there is smegma trapped under the hood of her clitoris.
-Please read the page about clitoral adhesions in the health section for more information about this.
+Please read the article about clitoral adhesions for more information about this.